Crowdfunding: What is it, and is it right for my business?

 Crowdfunding is a viable option for many businesses to gain investors for an idea or product.
 It can be highly successful in getting a business off the ground.
 However, it’s not foolproof.
 While the JOBS Act was intended to lessen restrictions and regulations on raising capital, entrepreneurs who seek crowdfunding must be on top of the rules that apply to the crowdfunding process.
 Limitations on money raised, restrictions on investor contributions, SEC fees and rules are just some of the possible disadvantages to crowdfunding.
 A business attorney with experience in helping crowdfunded clients can advise you in your decision.

-For questions about crowdfunding for your business, contact attorneys Gini Hendrickson or Jason Reed or other members of our Business Law group or Business Start-Up team in Wisconsin.
-Murphy Desmond has lawyers in Madison, Janesville, and Appleton, Wisconsin, to help you with your business at all stages.
+For questions about crowdfunding for your business, contact members of our Business Law group or Business Start-Up team in Wisconsin.
+Murphy Desmond has lawyers in Madison, Janesville, Appleton, and Dodgeville to help you with your business at all stages.

 Published February 22, 2019